Sexual Violence Prevention and Support Team

 You have access to our support regardless of whether the sexual violence happened on- or off-campus, or if you were subjected to sexual violence before you came to Keele.

 With your consent, we can help you with:

 - Academic and accommodation adjustments

 - Understanding the reporting options available to you

-- Navigating systems and resources within the University and the community
+- Navigating systems and resources within the University

 We have put together some information about your options and the next steps to take over on our get support page.